lukwies/Bikerentals-in-Seoul/README.md

 ## Buisness Questions
+    * Which impact has the season (Spring, Summer, Autumn, Winter) on bike renting?
+    * Which impact has the daytime on bike renting?
     * Which impact has the weather (temperature, rain, snow, ...) on bike renting?
-    * Which impact has the season (Spring, Summer, Autumn, Winter) on bike renting?
     * Are there more bike rentals on holidays?

 ## Hypothesis
-    * The average rental amount is higher on holidays
+     1. The daily rental amount differs from 400 bikes/hour.
+     2. We have a higher rental amount while holidays.
-    * The average rental amount is less if weather is cold (< 10°C)
+     3. The average rental amount is less if weather is cold (< 10°C)
-    * The average rental amount is higher at day (8°°-19°°)
+     4. The average rental amount is higher at day (8°°-19°°) than at night.

 ## Prediction
     * Can we predict the amount of bikes rented for a given day?